 When should I see a root canal specialist, endodontist?

 When a patient comes in to Sachar Dental NYC for evaluation, sometimes we will determine that their situation is more complicated.
 In this case, we will instruct the patient to see a specialist, an endodontist.
 If this is the case, we will refer you to one of our trusted root canal specialists.
-After the endodontist has completed the root canal procedure, we have our patients return to our office so that we can perform a dental filling or a crown.
+After the endodontist has completed the root canal procedure, we have our patients return to our office so that we can perform a porcelain filling or a crown.

 How much does a root canal cost in NYC?

 At Sachar Dental NYC, our charge for a root canal procedure will range from $1,200 to $1,500, depending on how many canals are affected, and which tooth is involved.
 Most PPO dental insurances will cover this charge for root canal procedure at 80 to 90%.
 We always check with your dental insurance prior to your procedure.
 This allows us to inform you of what your out-of-pocket expenses will be, prior to performing any procedures.
 We will submit a claim to your dental insurance and collect the balance directly from them.
 At the time of your dental visit, you will only be responsible for your portion.

 If you have a more complicated case, and we refer you to a specialist.
 An endodontist, root canal specialist cost for root canal in NYC will range from $2,500 - $3,000.

 Will my dental insurance cover root canals?

 Most PPO dental insurance plans cover root canals at 80 to 90%.
 As always, at Sachar Dental NYC, we will check with your insurance benefits prior to coming into the office.
 This allows us to inform you of what your out-of-pocket expense will be, prior to performing any procedures.
 At the time of your visit, you will only be responsible for your portion.
 We will then submit a claim to your insurance company and collect the balance from them directly.